roosterfish/microcloud-roadshow/README.md

 ## Setup

+A local microcloud can be setup with the `deploy.sh` script.

 Ensure the MicroClouds `UPLINK` network has the `ipv4.routes` setting configured so that we can assign any of the routed IPs as `network_lb_address_ipv4` to the load balancer: